-Celiac disease is a digestive order that’s triggered by consuming food containing gluten - a protein found in wheat, barley and rye.
-It’s estimated that as many as one in 141 people in the United States have celiac disease and don’t even realise it [1].
+Celiac disease is a digestive disorder that’s triggered by consuming food containing gluten - a protein found in wheat, barley, and rye.
+It’s estimated that as many as one in 141 people in the United States have celiac disease and don’t even realize it [1].

 If celiac disease goes untreated, it can cause: